For Physicians

 How It Fits Into Your Workflow

-Note: The RxAir360 system is currently in development and has not yet received FDA 510(k) clearance.
+Note: The RxAir360 system has passed all of its testing and is being prepared for submission to the FDA for 510(k) clearance.
 The workflow described below represents the intended treatment protocol following regulatory approval.

 Physical Requirements